kodecocodes/i10t/measurements-and-units/measurements-and-units.markdown

 If this is a familiar story, you’re in luck.
 The Foundation framework has some exciting new additions this year for solving exactly these problems.
 You’re going to learn about `Measurement` and `Unit`, and how they allow you to do the following:

 - Get rid of fiddly conversions
-- Use strongly typed values that prevent, for example, from using yards when you meant Kelvin
+- Use strongly typed values that prevent you from making unit mistakes; for example, using yards when you meant Kelvin
 - Show values to the user in terms they understand
 - Get all this power for your _own_ measurements and units.

+### Date intervals

 Another exciting addition to Foundation this year is the date interval — a period from one `Date` to another.

 Again, this represents a problem that is commonly solved by having to write a lot of code that you probably don’t test (admit it), and you almost certainly don’t test for international users.
-Date intervals and the associated date interval formatter will make your life easier when you need to work with dates — and let’s face it, dates are hard, so all help is welcome!
+Date intervals and the associated date interval formatter will make your life easier when you need to work with dates.

+As I'm sure you can agree, dates are hard, so all help is welcome!

+## Measurement and Unit

 To get started, you’re going to learn about two new types that will make a _measurable_ improvement to your code. :]

-## Measurement and Unit

-The `Measurement` struct doesn’t sound like much; it has two properties, a `value`, which is a `Double`, and a `unit`, which is a `Unit`. `Unit` is even more minimal — all it has is a `symbol`, which is just a `String`.
+The `Measurement` struct doesn’t sound like much.
+It has just two properties:

+* `value`, which is a `Double`
+* `unit`, which is a `Unit`

+`Unit` is even more minimal — it has just one propert:

+* `symbol`, which is a `String`

 This minimal implementation gives you some benefits.
 Given a `Measurement`, you’d know right away what its units were, and be able to format it for display using the symbol that comes with the unit.
 But the real power of the system comes from two things:

 - The `Unit` subclasses that are included with Foundation
 - The use of generics to associate a particular `Measurement` with a given `Unit`

+### Unit subclasses

-First, the `Unit` subclasses.
-Foundation gives you the `Dimension` subclass to represent units that have a dimension, such as length or temperature.
+`Dimension` is a subclass of `Unit` in Foundation.
+This represents units that have a dimension, such as length or temperature.
 Dimensions have a base unit and a converter that can interpret the value to and from the base unit.

-It’s an abstract class, which means you’re expected to subclass it to make your own dimensions.
+`Dimension` is an abstract class, which means you’re expected to subclass it to make your own dimensions.
 A wide variety are already included in Foundation.

 As an example, there is a `UnitLength` class.
 This is a subclass of `Dimension` used to represent lengths or distances.
 The base unit is the meter, which is the SI unit for length.